 Step 3 - You will be asked for additional information about your name, business address, and phone number, what you are selling, and your business’s revenue.

-You’ll need an address to use with merchant, payment, banking accounts, as well as other website information on your Shopify Store.
+IMPORTANT NOTE: You’ll need an address to use with merchant, payment, banking accounts, as well as other website information on your Shopify Store.
 The most important reason why you need an address is for accepting product returns from customers.
-If you are concerned about your privacy and do not want to use your home address, renting a mailbox service is the best option.
+If you are concerned about your privacy and do not want to use your home address, renting a virtual mailbox service is the best option.

-8 Steps to Building Your Shopify Store
+8 Steps to Setting Up Your Shopify Store

 Once your account is set up and ready to go, you’re ready to build your Shopify Store.

 First, you need to add products to your Shopify Store.
 You have the option of adding products three different ways.

 - Option #1 - Import a list of products in a CSV file.